sCrypt-Inc/scrypt-by-example.github.io/src/pages/stateful-contract/index.md

 ---
-title: Statefull Contract
+title: Stateful Contract
 version: 0.1.0
-description: Statefull contracts in sCrypt
+description: Stateful contracts in sCrypt
 ---

 Declare any property that is part of the state with `@state` decorator.
 The state property can be used the same way as a regular property.